What Causes Same-sex Attraction?

 People do not choose to have same-sex feelings.
 These attractions usually develop because social and emotional needs were not met in the developmental years.

 Men do not develop same-sex attraction because they are afraid of women.
 Women do not develop same-sex attraction because they are afraid of men.
-In reality, relationships with the opposite gender usually have little to do with same-sex attraction; instead, they have to do with relationships with the same gender.
+In reality, relationships with the opposite sex usually have little to do with same-sex attraction; instead, they have to do with relationships with the same sex.

 Many factors contribute to the development of homosexual attractions.
 In answer to the question "What causes a person to have a particular sexual orientation?", the website for the American Psychological Association states the following: "There is no consensus among scientists about the exact reasons that an individual develops a heterosexual, bisexual, gay or lesbian orientation.
 Although much research has examined the possible genetic, hormonal, developmental, social and cultural influences on sexual orientation, no findings have emerged that permit scientists to conclude that sexual orientation is determined by any particular factor or factors.
 Many think that nature and nurture both play complex roles; most people experience little or no sense of choice about their sexual orientation."